Ampang and Sri Petaling lines: Accidents and incidents

-There were three major incidents that happened since services started operations in 1996.
+There were four major incidents that happened since services started operations in 1996.

 Sentul Timur buffer overshoot

 On at 7:11am, a six-coach Adtranz LRT train which came in from Ampang overshot the end of the elevated tracks at the end of the stabling tracks at Sentul Timur station, resulting in the front half of the set 1113 dangling in the air about 25 m above the ground.
 A lone driver was the only one on board when the incident took place.
 Only Sentul Timur station endured service disruption for 20 minutes that day.

 Bukit Jalil train collision

 On at 6:30pm, two LRT trains collided about 200m from Bukit Jalil station.
 A carriage of one of the trains involved in the accident hit the rear of the other train, resulting the suspension of the operation on that day.
 Six passengers were injured in this accident.